awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-broker-architecture-cluster.md

 # Cluster deployment for high availability<a name="rabbitmq-broker-architecture-cluster"></a>

-A *cluster deployment* is a logical grouping of three RabbitMQ broker nodes behind a Network Load Balancer \(NLB\), each sharing users, queues, and a distributed state across multiple Availability Zones \(AZ\)\.
+A *cluster deployment* is a logical grouping of three RabbitMQ broker nodes behind a Network Load Balancer, each sharing users, queues, and a distributed state across multiple Availability Zones \(AZ\)\.

 In a cluster deployment, Amazon MQ automatically manages broker policies to enable classic mirroring across all nodes, ensuring high availability \(HA\)\.
 Each mirrored queue consists of one *main* node and one or more *mirrors*\.
 Each queue has its own main node\.
 All operations for a given queue are first applied on the queue's main node and then propagated to mirrors\.
 Amazon MQ creates a default system policy that sets the `ha-mode ` to `all` and `ha-sync-mode` to `automatic`\.
 This ensures that data is replicated to all nodes in the cluster across different Availability Zones for better durability\.